joelcampbell/shorts_pants/README.md

-SHORTSPANTS is an application that uses weather data to determine whether the user should wear shorts or pants
+SHORTS_PANTS is an application that uses weather data to determine whether the user should wear shorts or pants